ashiven/cs2tracker/README.md

    cs2tracker
    ```

-### Options
+## Usage

-- `Run!` to gather the current market prices of your items and calculate the total amount in USD and EUR.
-The generated Excel sheet can be saved by right-clicking and then selecting `Save Sheet`.
+- Click **Run!** to gather the current market prices of your items and calculate the total amount in USD and EUR.
+- The generated Excel sheet can be saved by right-clicking and then selecting **Save Sheet**.
-- `Edit Config` to specify the numbers of items owned in the configuration.
-You can also add items other than cases and sticker capsules via `Add Custom Item`
+- Use **Edit Config** to specify the numbers of items owned in the configuration.
-- `Show History` to see a price chart consisting of past calculations.
-A new data point is generated once a day upon running the program.
+- Click **Show History** to see a price chart consisting of past calculations.
-- `Export / Import History` to export the price history to a CSV file or import it from a CSV file.
-This may be used to back up your history data or perform further analysis on it.
+- Use **Export / Import History** to export or import the price history to or from a CSV file.

+## Configuration

+You can configure the app settings via the **Edit Config** option.
+This will open the config editor where you can change any setting by simply double clicking on it.
+The config editor allows you to:

+- Specify the number of items you own
+- Add custom items
+- Enter Discord webhook and Crawlbase proxy API keys

+## Advanced Features

-- `Daily Background Calculations` to automatically run a daily calculation of your investment in the background and save the results such that they can later be viewed via `Show History`.
+- Enable **Daily Background Calculations** to automatically run a daily calculation of your investment in the background.
-- `Receive Discord Notifications` to receive a notification on your Discord server when the program has finished calculating your investment.
-You need to set up a [webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) in your Discord server and enter the webhook url into the `discord_webhook_url` field in the config file.
+- Use **Receive Discord Notifications** to receive a notification on your Discord server whenever the program has finished calculating your investment.
+- You need to set up a [webhook](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) in your Discord server and enter the webhook url into the `discord_webhook_url` field in the config `User Settings`.
-- `Proxy Requests` to prevent your requests from being rate limited by the steamcommunity server.
-You need to register for a free API key on [Crawlbase](crawlbase.com) and enter it into the `proxy_api_key` field in the `User Settings` configuration section.
+- Enable **Proxy Requests** to prevent your requests from being rate limited by the steamcommunity server.
+You need to register for a free API key on [Crawlbase](crawlbase.com) and enter it into the `proxy_api_key` field in the config `User Settings`.

+## Contributing

+Please feel free to submit a pull request or open an issue.
+See [issues](https://github.com/ashiven/cs2tracker/issues) and [pull requests](https://github.com/ashiven/cs2tracker/pulls) for current work.

+1. Fork the repository
+2. Create a new branch
+3. Make your changes
+4. Submit a PR

+## License

+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

 ---